Severn-class lifeboat

 The Severn class is the largest lifeboat operated by the Royal National Lifeboat Institution (RNLI).
-The class, which is 17.3 m long, was introduced in to service in 1996.
+The class, which is 17.3 m long, was introduced into service in 1996.
 It is named after the River Severn, the longest river in Great Britain.
-The lifeboats are stationed at 35 locations around the coasts of the United Kingdom and Ireland and can provide coverage up to 125 nmi out to sea.
+The lifeboats are stationed at 33 locations around the coasts of the Great Britain, Ireland, and the Channel Islands, and can provide coverage up to 125 nmi out to sea.

+All of the following fleet details are referenced to the 2026 Lifeboat Enthusiasts' Society Handbook, with information retrieved directly from RNLI records.

 History

-In the 1980s the RNLI's fast Arun and Waveney all-weather lifeboats provided coverage 30 mi out to sea, operating at up to 18 kn to cover the distance in two hours in good weather.
+In the 1980s the RNLI's fast and all-weather lifeboats provided coverage 30 mi out to sea, operating at up to 18 kn to cover the distance in two hours in good weather.
 However, the RNLI felt that they needed the capability to extend their coverage to 50 mi radius, which would require lifeboats with a top speed of 25 kn.
-This resulted in the 17 m Severn and 14 m Trent lifeboats.
+This resulted in the 17 m Severn and 14 m lifeboats.

-The prototype Severn was launched in 1991 (ON1179) and was named Maurice and Joyce Hardy.
+The prototype Severn was launched in 1991 and named Maurice and Joyce Hardy (ON 1179).
 Trials started the following year and lasted until 1998.
 In 1995, the boat was de-named.
-Problems were encountered during the trials with the "skegs" that protected the propellers, but were designed to protect the hull by breaking off if the boat hit rocks, as the first ones were too easily broken.
-Crashing through heavy seas at full speed caused damage to the hull, too.
-It was transferred to training work when it carried operational number TL-02 and was named Peter and Marion Fulton, but was withdrawn in 2004.
-It was sold in 2005; in 2008 it was in use as a dive boat at Buckie, carrying the name Gemini Storm.
-Sold to Montrose Marine Services ltd in 2011 and renamed Eileen May.
-Sold 2019 into private ownership, based North Wales coast.
+Problems were encountered during the trials with the "skegs" that protected the propellers.
+These were designed to protect the hull by breaking off should the boat hit rocks, but the first ones were too easily broken.
+Crashing through heavy seas at full speed also caused damage to the hull, too.

+The prototype was transferred to training work in 1998, renamed Peter and Marion Fulton (ON TL-02), ultimately being withdrawn in 2004, and sold in 2005.
+In 2008, it was in use as a dive boat at Buckie, carrying the name Gemini Storm.
+She was then sold to Montrose Marine Services Ltd in 2011 and renamed Eileen May.
+Latterly, she was sold 2019 into private ownership, last reported as a charter boat based at Dumfries.